Nthabi/NIS/README.md

-# NIS
+# Chatting & file transfer app
-Tool to allow users to chat and transfer files securely amongst each other.
+Allows users to chat and transfer files securely amongst each other.

 To initlize chatting between two clients do the following:
 1. Open 3 terminals